happyCoda/chronos/README.md

 ### Usage

-Chronos.js is written as an `AMD` module, so it's intended to use with loaders like Require.js, Almond, etc. However, library can be used directly in browser, since it exposes global wrapper – `ChronosWrapper`.
+Chronos.js supports `CommonJS` and `AMD` modules.
+However, library can be used directly in browser, since it exposes chronos object globally in case when no module system detected.

 ### API